BYD Seal 2026 review | Great value electric motoring

 What is the BYD Seal?

-Standing for Build Your Dreams, BYD is one of the biggest car brands in China, and globally it sold more electric cars than Tesla in 2023.
-So, while it’s still relatively unknown in the UK, it’s far from a start-up company.
-In fact, BYD has been established as one of the world’s biggest battery makers for decades now, and produces batteries for Apple, Tesla and many others, as well as for its own cars.
+Standing for ‘Build Your Dreams’, BYD is one of the biggest car brands in China, and it sold more electric cars globally than Tesla in 2025.
+So, while it’s still relatively unknown in Britain, this is far from a startup company.
+In fact, BYD has been established as one of the world’s biggest battery makers for decades.
+It produces batteries for Apple, Tesla and many other major companies – as well as for its own cars.
+At the time of writing, there are already 125 franchised BYD dealerships across the UK.

 • The BYD Seal can charge at up to 150kW, which is on a par with rivals from Volkswagen, if not as fast as the Tesla Model 3 or Kia EV6.
-It’s still good for a 20-80% charge in around 20 minutes.
+It’s still good for a 20-80 percent charge in around 20 minutes.
 Plug into your 7kW home wallbox and you’ll have a full charge from nearly empty in around 13 hours.

 Vicky Parrott